mateuszbroja/technicalsummaries.com/content/docs/books/designing data-intensive applications/ddit_05.md

 Certain consistency models help determine application behavior during replication lag:

+{{< columns >}}
-- **Reading Your Own Writes**: _Read-after-write consistency_ or _read-your-writes consistency_ ensures users will always see their own updates upon page reload.
+**Reading Your Own Writes**: _Read-after-write consistency_ or _read-your-writes consistency_ ensures users will always see their own updates upon page reload.

+<--->

-- **Monotonic Reads**: Prevents the scenario of users witnessing data _moving backward in time_.
+**Monotonic Reads**: Prevents the scenario of users witnessing data _moving backward in time_.
 Once users see data at a point in time, they should never see it from an earlier point.

+<--->
-- **Consistent Prefix Reads**: Ensures that a sequence of writes viewed by a reader appears in the same order as written.
+**Consistent Prefix Reads**: Ensures that a sequence of writes viewed by a reader appears in the same order as written.
 This helps users see data in a causally logical order, such as a question and its corresponding reply.

+{{< /columns >}}